 In recent years, we have financed our operations and met our capital requirements primarily through funds generated from operations, the sale of our securities and borrowings from lending institutions.
 Market and other conditions largely beyond our control may affect our ability to engage in future sales of our securities, the timing of any sales, and the amount of proceeds we receive from sales of our securities.
 Even if we are able to sell our securities in the future, we may not be able to sell at favorable prices or on favorable terms.
 In addition, this funding source may not be sufficient in the future, and we may need to obtain funding from outside sources.
 However, we may not be able to obtain funding from outside sources.
-In addition, even if we find outside funding sources, we may be required to issue to those outside sources securities with greater rights than those currently possessed by holders of our common stock.
+However, we may not be able to obtain funding from outside sources because to those outside sources securities with greater rights than those currently possessed by holders of our common stock.
 We may also be required to take other actions, which may lessen the value of our common stock or dilute our common stockholders, including borrowing money on terms that are not favorable to us or issuing additional shares of common stock.
 If we experience difficulties raising capital in the future, our business could be materially adversely affected.